‘Avatar’: James Cameron 3D fantasy adventure has best non-weekend Christmas Eve ever

 Sam Worthington and Stephen Lang Avatar images: 20th Century Fox.

 Sarah Jessica Parker and Hugh Grant in Did You Hear About the Morgans? image: Barry Wetcher / Columbia Pictures.

-“Avatar: James Cameron Fantasy Is Global Blockbuster But December Record Goes Unbroken” last updated in July 2018.
+“Avatar: James Cameron Fantasy Leaves December Record Unbroken + Year’s Feel-Good Cataclysm Movie” last updated in October 2019.